 The UHM Study Abroad Center appoints a designated UHM Resident Director when appropriate.
 The Resident Director teaches two classes, oversees students’ academic progress and mentors all participants.
 All students are required to take one of the two UHM Resident Director’s classes.
 The subjects vary each semester according to the expertise of the UHM professor.

-Students can earn UHM credits for a wide range of courses, including Art, Economics, Education, Foreign Languages, Geography, Health Studies, History, Natural Sciences, Philosophy, Political Science, Psychology, Social Work, Sociology, and Women’s Studies.
+Students can earn UHM credits for a wide range of courses, including Anthropology, Art, Biology, Business, Communications, Creative Writing, Economics, Education, English Literature, Film (ACM), Geography, Health Studies, History, Natural Sciences, Philosophy, Political Science, Psychology, Select Foreign Languages, Social Work, Sociology, and Women’s Studies.

 Click below for the…

 - full list of courses (modules) offered at University of Roehampton.

 Course offerings are subject to availability and may change without prior notice.

 FACULTY RESIDENT DIRECTOR